Belarus Visa and Passport Requirements

 Allow at least seven days for visa processing.
 There is also a 48-hour express option.

-You may be asked to provide proof of funds to cover your stay.
+You may be asked to provide proof of funds to cover your stay (typically around US$25 a day).

 If you wish to extend your stay, you should contact the local office of the Citizenship and Migration Department.

-If importing animals, you must provide a veterinary inspection certificate and vaccination certificate.
+If importing animals, you must provide an international pet passport, proof of microchipping and a veterinary inspection certificate and vaccination certificate.
 These should be translated into Russian or Belarusian.

 Mon, Tues, Thurs and Fri 0930-1230.